alexchiri/alexchiri.com-source/content/reading-notes/issue-2-january-2020.md

 ## [Change Capable Leadership with Holly Burkett, Inevitable: The Future of Work](https://inevitablefutureofwork.com/episodes/#022)

 _[This podcast](https://inevitablefutureofwork.com/episodes/#022) contains a very interesting discussion as much about leadership as about change and how companies can develop a capability to change, in a sustainable way.
-"Change" is a very hot topic and it's being described as a critical capability, especially because of how all fields of life are being disrupted by different companies like Uber, AirBNB and so on.
+"Change" is a very hot topic and it's being described as a critical capability, especially because of how all fields of life are being disrupted by different companies like Uber, Airbnb and so on.
 The validity of skills is getting shorter and shorter, which means a lot of workers need to re-skill or update their work knowledge faster and faster.
 Although this is a very popular topic and there are many books written on it, the ability to handle change is still lacking in many leaders in many workplaces._

 > There's probably not one universal model for how you look at change.